Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 terminals 4 and 2 that are connected on the surface element.
 Now measure the

 voltage drop between these two terminals on the surface element.
-If the multimeter
+If the

-reads zero, the wires between the dual infinite switch and the surface element are
+reads zero, the wires between the dual infinite switch and the surface element

 open.
-If the multimeter reads line-to-line voltage, then the surface element is bad.
+If the multimeter reads line-to-line voltage, then the surface element is

 Dual Infinite Switch Position Switch Contacts Closed Condition